Stay on the lookout for these phishing red flags

 URLs and email addresses are off

-URLs and email addresses can leave clues and signs that point to phishing.
+URLs and email addresses can leave clues and signs that point to phishing scams.
 Check links by hovering your cursor over text to reveal actual destinations.
 This will be displayed in the bottom corner of your browser.

 Make sure links include https:// at the beginning of the web address.
 The “s” in this case signifies a secure link.

 Email addresses may make subtle, difficult to catch spelling errors.
-For instance, using “nn” where an “m” should appear or switching a couple of letters around.
+For instance, bad actors may use “nn” where an “m” should appear or simply switch a couple of letters around.
 Let’s face it, we tend to skim, especially when sorting through our digital mailboxes.
 Taking an extra couple seconds to confirm sources and links can make all the difference when it comes to security.

 Trust no one (seriously though)

 Remember, if one of your contacts gets hacked, you’re vulnerable too.
 Be aware that phishing emails can come from users and email addresses that look totally credible.
-You can always confirm odd looking messages with the sender through another channel like a good old-fashioned phone call.
+And with the ability to convincingly imitate anyone’s voice and even create believable videos of someone through deepfakes, it’s becoming increasingly difficult to quickly catch a scam.
+You can always confirm odd-looking messages with the sender through another channel like a good old-fashioned phone call.
 They’ll thank you for it in the long run.

 Looking for more security-related tips and tricks?